QuinnCossette/ai-grc-risk-control-assistant/README.md

 # SOC 2 Review Lab

-This is a small student project for doing a first pass on one vendor SOC 2 report at a time.
-It helps turn a long report into a simple checklist, but it does not make the final risk call for you.
+This is a small student project I built to help with reviewing SOC 2 reports.
+The goal is to make the first pass of a vendor review a little faster by pulling out important information and matching it to a checklist.
+It is meant to help organize the review, not make the final risk decision.

-Open [index.html](index.html) in a modern browser.
-The app uses PDF.js from cdnjs to read PDFs, so you need an internet connection for PDF uploads.
-The report is read in your browser and is not sent to an app server.
+To use it, just open [index.html](index.html) in a modern browser.
+The app uses PDF.js from cdnjs to read searchable PDF files, so you'll need an internet connection when uploading a report.
+Everything is processed in your browser, so the report is not uploaded to a server.

 ## What It Checks

 - Searchable SOC 2 PDFs or pasted report text.
 - Page-by-page text and the report excerpt behind each match.
-- The 123-row vendor-risk checklist included in this project.
+- A 123-row vendor-risk checklist.
 - Whether a checklist item has evidence, needs a closer look, was not found, does not apply, or needs a manual check.
 - The main SOC 2 details: report type, dates, opinion, exceptions, CUECs, subservice providers, and carve-outs.
 - Extra prompts for FERPA, HIPAA/PHI, PCI, GLBA, research/CUI, and critical or SSO services.